JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Southern-Fried-Nuptials-2.md

 - Comedy
 Description: Everybody knows that families in the south are just a little bit different.
 If you’re looking for a great escape from everyday stress, come see this rollicking comedy.
 ---
  Think magnolia blossoms and sweet tea peppered with a lot of family drama and tons of goofy moments.
 It's just like walking into your Mama’s house (if you’re southern).
-Whether Yankee or southern by the grace of God, you'll love Southern Fried Nuptials.
+Whether Yankee or southern by the grace of God, you'll love *Southern Fried Nuptials*.